Kessie on target as AC Milan stretch Serie A winning streak against Roma

 Roma then halved the deficit in the 93rd minute, thanks to Stephan El Shaarawy’s goal.

-Kessie played the entire duration while Algeria's Ismael Bennacer was replaced in the 76th minute and Senegal's Fode Ballo-Toure came on as a 68th-minute substitute for the visitors.
+Kessie played the duration of the match while Algeria's Ismael Bennacer was replaced in the 76th minute and Senegal's Fode Ballo-Toure came on as a 68th-minute substitute for the visitors.

 AC Milan remain joint-top of the league table, along with Napoli, with 31 points after 11 games, while Roma are sitting fourth with 19 points.